James Baxter (animator): Awards and honors

+Baxter received an Annie Award for character animation on Kung Fu Panda at the 36th Annie Awards in 2009.

 In 2018, Baxter, along with fellow animators Stephen Hillenburg (months before his death), Amanda Forbis, and Wendy Tilby won the Winsor McCay Award at the 2018 Annie Awards.

-He also received an Annie Award for working on Kung Fu Panda.

 In popular culture

 In May 2013, Baxter was a guest animator for an episode of the 5th season of Adventure Time entitled "James Baxter the Horse".
 The episode's story focused on the lead characters trying to emulate a horse who can cheer everyone up by neighing his name (James Baxter) and balancing on a beach ball.
 Both the horse's animation and voice were provided by Baxter.
 The episode's title card features a drawing of the horse drawing a horse on a beach ball, while sitting at an animation table.
 A second episode focusing on the character's origins, "Horse and Ball", aired during the show's eighth season with Baxter once again animating and voicing the character.